 - submit a position statement instead of appearing

-A decision of an Appeals Officer can be appealed to the district court by filing a Petition for Judicial Review within 30 days of the Appeals Officer’s decision.
+You can then appeal a decision by a Hearing Officer to an Appeals Officer within 30 days of the decision.
+Finally, you can appeal a decision of an Appeals Officer to the district court by filing a Petition for Judicial Review within 30 days of the Appeals Officer’s decision.
 (Note that another option may be to reopen a previously closed workers’ compensation claim.)

 In this article, our Las Vegas Nevada workers’ compensation attorneys will explain: